-In principle, this retention period is 15 years (from the last treatment) for medical data, unless longer retention is necessary, for example for your own health or that of your children.
+In principle, this retention period is 20 years (counted from the last change of the data) for medical data, unless longer retention is necessary, for example for your own health or that of your children.
 This is at the discretion of the practitioner.

 When do we collect your data?